CollarNetworks/protocol-core/devdocs/PROTOCOL.md

 ### Vaults
  - vaults are idempotent with collars
+ - a user can have many vaults; a vault can only have one user
+ - a vault can have many market makers - depending on how the composition of the liquidity pool pulled from
  - vaults are created by the engine by the end-user
  - vaults are supplied with liquidity from market makers via liquidity pools and from users directly
  - vaults have only two possible states: active and inactive